ADMPA/Movie-plot-classification/README.md

 # Movie-plot-classification

-Multi-Class Text Classification of movie plots using Scikit-Learn
+Multi-Class Text Classification of movie plots using Scikit-Learn.

+This projects explores isuues around class imbalance and NLP techniques